vinhquevu/angora/README.md

 2. index tasks by name for faster lookup
 3. index tasks by trigger for faster lookup
 4. Create the concept of a unique run id
-5. Control EVERYTHING from the API
+5. Control EVERYTHING from the API (replace yaml with db?)
 6. Test with Redis
 7. Create replay queue in server
 8. Execute a task over a date range
+9. Revoke task
+10. Drain queue is different?